 One of the most popular attractions for our visitors (other than the wine, of course) are Pudding and Fancy, our two Sicilian miniature burros.
-They live a happy life in a comfy corral, tour the grounds daily, and live on kindness and carrots from caretaker Diane.
+They live a happy life in a comfy corral, a far cry from the fate of their ancestors, who carried missionaries and Spanish explorers through California.

 There are over 5,000 roses on the property, lining the driveway and vineyards.
 You can't help but see them when you visit, but be sure to stop and smell them while you're here.